SENSORY PLAY ACTIVITIES:

 What is sensory play and why should you do it?

-Sensory play for babies is basically any activity that allows your baby (or any toddler or kid) to safely explore using any combination of their senses.
+Sensory play is basically any activity that allows your child to safely explore using any combination of their senses.

 THESE ARE THE BODY’S SENSORY SYSTEMS: